isotopp/isotopp.github.io/_posts/2020-06-08-waffle-house-index-of-tooling.md

   - That means load tests with production users.
   - That means detailed, many-dimensional metrics with many tags, and a lot of ad-hoc metrics exploration.
 - Once you have that, you are also ready for predictive autoscaling, which actually works.

+and

+- If you shop uses CPU load alerting, changes are that their tooling and education is in need of emergency updating.